alammel/serverless-website/Readme.md

 You can just add it as a remote to your existing Git configuration.
 If you have successfully finished all prior steps, you should be able to use that origin without any further configuration.

 Please make sure to use the following directory structure and that `Makefile` and `buildspec.yaml` are present.
-PLease see the content of those two files in the next sections.
+See the next sections for the content that needs to go into these two files.

 The usual data for your Hugo project goes to the `src` sub directory.